Len Garry

-Leonard Charles 'Len' Garry (born 6 January 1942) is an English musician, best known for being a member of The Quarrymen, a band who would later evolve into The Beatles.
+Leonard Charles Garry (6 January 1942 – 2 March 2026) was an English musician, best known for being a member of The Quarrymen, a band which later evolved into The Beatles.

-Childhood
+Early life

-Garry was born at 77 Lance Lane, Wavertree, Liverpool.
-His father, Henry, worked as a compositor at the Liverpool Daily Post, and his mother, Phyllis, was a housewife.
+Garry was born in Wavertree, Liverpool, on 6 January 1942.
+His father Henry worked as a compositor at the Liverpool Daily Post, and his mother Phyllis was a housewife.
 His older brother, Walter, was born three years earlier.
-Garry attended Mosspits Lane Primary School, which included future Quarrymen members Pete Shotton and Nigel Walley, and briefly, John Lennon.
-Len learned how to play the piano as a child.
+Garry attended Mosspits Lane Primary School, which included future Quarrymen members Pete Shotton, Nigel Walley and, briefly, John Lennon.
+He learned how to play the piano as a child.